 Yes.
-Under the Dodd-Frank Act, even if the Secretary of the Treasury determines that foreign exchange forwards or foreign exchange swaps should not be regulated as swaps, they still would be subject to swap reporting requirements (to a swap data repository, if available, or otherwise to the CFTC).
-Also, swap dealers and major swap participants engaging in foreign exchange forwards or foreign exchange swaps will still be subject to certain business conduct standards with respect to such transactions.
+Under the Dodd-Frank Act, even if the Secretary of the Treasury determines that foreign exchange forwards or foreign exchange swaps should not be regulated as swaps, they still would be subject to swap reporting requirements (to a swap data repository, if available, or to the CFTC otherwise).
+Also, swap dealers and major swap participants engaging in such transactions still would be subject to certain business conduct standards with respect to the transactions.